 Fallback Font Selector

-Ever notice that annoying flash when your web fonts load?
+Ever notice that annoying flash of a different font as your custom fonts load?
 That quick moment where your text jumps around as it switches from the default font to your chosen Google Font?
-That’s called FOUC (Flash of Unstyled Content), and it’s not just visually jarring—it can hurt your Core Web Vitals scores, specifically Cumulative Layout Shift (CLS).
+That’s called FOUC (Flash of Unstyled Content), and it’s not just visually jarring, it can hurt your Core Web Vitals (CWV) scores, specifically Cumulative Layout Shift (CLS).

 If you’re going to use a Google font or custom font, choosing the right fallback font that closely matches your font’s size and spacing will make a big difference!
 When they’re similar, visitors barely notice the transition, and your CLS scores stay happy.